akvo/Akvo-DjangoFormGateway/README.md

 python manage.py gateway_geo_converter
 ```

-# Example
+## Router

-## Routing
+To get the new endpoint provided by AkvoDjangoFormGateway, Add the corresponding route to your Django project's `urls.py` file.

-To configure the routing with a specific prefix URL (e.g., `api/gateway`), add the corresponding route to your Django project's `urls.py` file.
+> Assuming the prefix is `api/gateway`

 ```python